 Most areas experience a level of homelessness with vagrants using the opportunities to beg for food and money.
 Homeless people often utilise public areas such as parks and alleyways for shelter and congregate on areas of potential income such as parking areas, traffic signals and shopping malls.
-50% of survey participants perceive homelessness as a
+90% of survey participants perceive homelessness as a problem in this part of Stellenbosch.
+Participants were asked to identify the issues associated with homeless people in the area.
+The most frequently identified issues in the area in order of priority is begging, bin picking alcohol and drug abuse as shown in Figure 17.

-31% of respondents indicated that bin picking is a problem in the area.
+56% of respondents indicated that bin picking is a problem in the area.
 Bin picking creates various problems in any urban area as it supports vagrant communities through recycling of small amounts of material from bins.
 This in turn leads to anti-social behaviour including littering, aggressive begging and opportunistic criminal activity such as theft.
-Figures 22 illustrate some of these perceptions showing homeless people living close to the river.
+Figures 18 illustrate some of these perceptions.